 The suggested dosage for cordyceps depends on individual factors such age and health, among others.

 Since cortisol receptors are located throughout your body, they affect a wide variety of functions.
 It’s an important hormone for protecting your overall health and well-being.
 Your body naturally works to keep levels balanced.
 However, when stressful situations arise, cortisol can easily increase.
 There are a variety of lifestyle options you can choose to help balance levels, as well adding a supplement to your diet.

 If you would like to learn more about cortisol or if you have questions about the right supplement to take, please contact us at 734-369-8782 to schedule an in-person or virtual consultation with Mona Alaudhi, Registered Dietician.

 Important note: Please discuss with your physician or one of our pharmacists before taking any supplement, as some supplements may interact with medications or have contraindications with certain medications and/or health conditions.

 Mona Alaudhi is Clark’s in-house Registered Dietitian.
 She has bachelor’s degree in dietetics and master’s degree in human nutrition from Eastern Michigan University.
 She has been a dietitian for over 10 years and worked in academia, outpatient, inpatient, fitness centers and retail settings.
 She has a strong knowledge in supplements and believes everyone should take a probiotic daily.

 She offers 1:1 consultations, customized diet plans, and supplement audits.
-Contact us to schedule an appointment with Mona.
+Contact us to schedule an appointment.